 Employers are also responsible for making contributions to the National Insurance Services (NIS).
 Employers and workers make a set contribution for every paycheck.
 Employees owe 4.5 percent, and employers owe 5.5 percent.

-Saint Vincent and the Grenadines Payroll Options
+Saint Vincent and the Grenadines Payroll Options for Companies

 When you establish payroll for your international company, you have a few options for managing it.
 You need to consider your company’s resources and the amount of legal risk you’re willing to take on.
 Your options include: